mgutz/gtk-theme-function/README.md

 - Create a seperate Lambda theme set for rounded corners

 0.3.1
+!
+Strange bug in Appearance Preferences.
+Switching between Function and Lambda themes does not always change the theme correctly.
+I'm guessing because I'm sharing GTK themes.
+Workaround is to choose another theme like Clearlooks and then Function or Lambda.

 - Improved highlighting to lessen the effect of jagged round corners
 - Keep square corners on utility windows (GIMP toolboxes)
 - Change nautilus side pane bg to be consistent with open file dialog